 Electricity, gas, and various other types of energy are used in production.
 We are making operations more efficient, and promoting energy conservation.
 Also, equipment that uses energy is being systematically upgraded to energy-saving types.
 Equipment using fuel oil, which emits a large amount of CO2, is being systematically converted to use gas or other forms of energy while taking efficiency into consideration.
-As for water use, we purify industrial water at some factories and use it as service water for toilets, etc. In some production lines we reuse cooling wastewater for cooling refrigeration equipment.
+As for water use, we purify industrial water at some factories and use it as service water for toilets, etc. In some production lines we reuse cooling waste water for cooling refrigeration equipment.

 Our aim is to achieve a reduction of at least 1% per year in CO2 emissions intensity through continual improvement of our management system.
 CO2 emissions in fiscal 2019 were for nine months only because of a change in the fiscal year, but they also declined due to an annualized drop in production volume.
 CO2 emissions intensity was improved through a review of electric power suppliers, and a reorganization of factories.
+Due to decreased annual production, total CO2 emissions for FY2020 were further reduced from fiscal 2019.
+Despite implementing initiatives such as co-generation equipment upgrades and energy-saving activities, CO2 emissions intensity increased slightly.